Managing work at height permits digitally

 • Implementing appropriate risk control measures based on the hierarchy of controls (elimination, substitution, engineering controls, administrative controls, and personal protective equipment)

-• Developing and implementing a Fall Prevention Plan (FPP) detailing the necessary preventive protective control measures and fall hazards
+• Developing and implementing a Fall Prevention Plan (FPP) detailing the necessary fall preventive protective control measures and fall hazards

 • Ensuring employees receive proper training and are competent to perform work at height tasks